Setup your Radar

 | TLS certificates | /var/lib/velocity-report/tls/ |

-Self-signed CA and server certificate |
+Local CA and server certificate |

 The image also pre-configures serial port settings, UART overlays, sensor initialisation (JSON mode, units, magnitude reporting), and the service user.